 2) What’s a Cherry Blossom festival like in South Korea?

 Cherry blossom festivals in South Korea last from a week to a month and are often hyped up with makeshift markets, street performers and even staged concerts.
-The overall mood in South Korea is livelier as soon as spring arrives.
 South Koreans even have a term “봄을 타다 (bom-eul ta da)”, which loosely translates to “ride the spring”, to represent a specific change of mood as spring arrives.

 3) What should travellers be prepared for during this season?

 In South Korea, there’s a term “봄비 (bom bi)” that translates to “spring rain”.
 Though temperatures are generally climbing higher, light rain is expected to be quite frequent during springtime so pack warm and waterproof outerwear.
 There’s no need to bring along heat packs and umbrellas as those are sold at most convenience stores in South Korea.